bbc/simorgh/src/app/components/ThemeProvider/README.md

 ### fontSizes

 The [BBC GEL size](https://www.bbc.co.uk/gel/features/typography#type-sizes).
 The `font-size` and `line-height` styles change depending on the chosen size.
-You can use `fontSizes` like this - `theme.fontSizes.greatPrimer`.
 Possible values, largest to smallest, are as follows:

 - `atlas`
 - `elephant`